majkinetor/au/README.md

         file_path2 = @{ ... }
     }
   ~~~
+  The function can use `$Latest` hashtable to get any type of information obtained when `au_GetLatest` was executed.
+Besides this info, the script can access `$global:nuspec_version`.

 - Call the `Update-Package` (alias `update`) function from the `au` module to update the package.